Home Projects Design Installation Light of Life created from interconnected polyhedrons that form the eggshells

 This show featured five structures and a scale model of those buildings to emphasize the formal beauty of architecture’s structural function, which is embodied in many examples.

-This structure’s exhibition purpose is to symbolize the significance of Easter eggs.
+The purpose of this structure’s exhibition is to symbolize the significance of Easter eggs.
 Since chocolate eggs signify fertility and life, they are traditionally presented as gifts yearly.

 Very basic tools and methods were employed.
 It is a thin, light framework made of hardwood bars with plastic connectors between them, coated in two layers of polypropylene triangles with cells.
 It comprises a matrix of articulated polyhedrons, such as tetrahedrons and octahedrons, which create the two parallel skins of the egg.
 These polyhedrons are stable because they are hollow bricks.